anujaagarwal/AI-Powered-Process-Builder/README.md

 # Introducing AI Powered Process Builder App (PBGPT)

 AI-Powered Process Builder is a web application that allows users to create, manage, and store process definitions and generate steps both using AI assistant and manually.
+Just give a small description of the process and it will give you steps.
 The application integrates with an AI model (like ChatGPT) for natural language interpretation and provides a user-friendly interface for process management.

 ## Table of Contents